A Journal of Pilgrim Genealogy & History

 - Further record transcription from eastern Massachusetts or from areas into which Mayflower descendants moved.

-The Winter 2022 issue (Vol. 70, No. 1) of Mayflower Descendant is now available.
+The Winter 2023 issue (Vol. 71, No. 1) of Mayflower Descendant is coming soon.
 See below for a preview of this issue.
-Subscribe for the year of 2022 today to get your copy!
+Subscribe for the year 2023 today!

 Christopher Challender Child